rodneyshupe/Cookbook/Recipes/Sides/PotatoLatkes.rst

 Directions
 ----------

-1. Adjust oven rack to middle position, place rimmed baking sheet on rack, and heat oven to 200F.
-Toss potatoes, onion, and 1 teaspoon salt in bowl.
-Place half of potato mixture in center of dish towel.
-Gather ends together and twist tightly to drain as much liquid as possible, reserving liquid in liquid measuring cup.
-Transfer drained potato mixture to second bowl and repeat process with remaining potato mixture.
-Set potato liquid aside and let stand so starch settles to bottom, at least 5 minutes.
+1. Adjust oven rack to middle position, set a rimmed baking sheet on the rack, and heat oven to 200F.
+Toss potatoes, onion, and 1 teaspoon salt in a bowl.
+   Place half the potato mixture in the center of a dish towel; gather the ends and twist tightly to drain as much liquid as possible, reserving the liquid in a measuring cup.
+Transfer the drained mixture to a second bowl, then repeat with the remaining potatoes.
+Set the potato liquid aside and let stand so the starch settles, at least 5 minutes.
-2. Cover potato mixture and microwave until just warmed through but not hot, 1 to 2 minutes, stirring mixture with fork every 30 seconds.
-   Spread potato mixture evenly over second rimmed baking sheet and let cool for 10 minutes.
+2. Cover the potato mixture and microwave until just warmed through but not hot, 1 to 2 minutes, stirring with a fork every 30 seconds.
+Spread evenly over a second rimmed baking sheet and let cool for 10 minutes.
 Don't wash out bowl.
-3. Pour off water from reserved potato liquid, leaving potato starch in measuring cup.
-Add eggs and stir until smooth.
-Return cooled potato mixture to bowl.
-Add parsley, 1/4 teaspoon pepper, and potato starch mixture and toss until evenly combined.
+3. Pour off the water from the reserved liquid, leaving the potato starch in the measuring cup; add eggs and stir until smooth.
+Return the cooled potato mixture to the bowl, then add parsley, 1/4 teaspoon pepper, and the starch mixture and toss until evenly combined.
-4. Set wire rack in clean rimmed baking sheet and line with triple layer of paper towels.
-Heat 1/4-inch depth of oil in 12-inch skillet over medium-high heat until shimmering but not smoking (350F).
-   Place 1/4-cup mound of potato mixture in oil and press with nonstick spatula into 1/3-inch-thick disk.
-Repeat until 5 latkes are in pan.
-   Cook, adjusting heat so fat bubbles around latke edges, until golden brown on bottom, about 3 minutes.
-Turn and continue cooking until golden brown on second side, about 3 minutes longer.
-Drain on paper towels and transfer to baking sheet in oven.
-Repeat with remaining potato mixture, adding oil to maintain 1/4-inch depth and returning oil to 350F between batches.
-Season with salt and pepper to taste, and serve immediately.
+4. Set a wire rack in a clean rimmed baking sheet and line with a triple layer of paper towels.
+Heat 1/4-inch depth of oil in a 12-inch skillet over medium-high heat until shimmering but not smoking (350F).
+Drop a 1/4-cup mound of potato mixture into the oil and press with a nonstick spatula into a 1/3-inch-thick disk; repeat until 5 latkes are in the pan.
+Cook, adjusting heat so the fat bubbles around the edges, until golden brown on bottom, about 3 minutes; turn and cook until golden brown on the second side, about 3 minutes longer.
+Drain on paper towels and transfer to the baking sheet in the oven.
+Repeat with the remaining mixture, adding oil to maintain 1/4-inch depth and returning the oil to 350F between batches.
+   Season with salt and pepper to taste and serve immediately.

 Make Ahead
 ----------